Royal Borough of Windsor and Maidenhead

-The Royal Borough of Windsor and Maidenhead is a Royal Borough of Berkshire, in South East England.
-It is named after both the towns of Maidenhead and Windsor, the borough also covers the nearby towns of Ascot and Eton.
+The Royal Borough of Windsor and Maidenhead is a unitary authority area with royal borough status in Berkshire, England.
+The borough is named after its two largest towns of Maidenhead (where the council is based) and Windsor.
+The borough also includes the towns of Ascot and Eton, plus numerous villages and surrounding rural areas.
 It is home to Windsor Castle, Eton College, Legoland Windsor and Ascot Racecourse.
-It is one of four boroughs entitled to be prefixed Royal and is one of six unitary authorities in the county, which has historic and ceremonial status.
+It is one of only four boroughs in England entitled to be prefixed royal, and the only one of them which is not a London borough.